Ravenworks6/research/README.md

 # Ravenworks Code
 Repository for my own code and code that inspires or confounds me.

-## This is the Python Library link for my
+## This is the Python Library link for my reference which I will most likely use quite often as I learn to code in python.
 https://docs.python.org/3/library/intro.html

 ## Hello World